vishaldhole173/pro-stream-documentation/User/VisionStream/Streaming/Pipelines/pipelines.md

     - VPC
         - An input network configuration where the inputs are connected to a Virtual Private Cloud (VPC).
         - This setup allows you to isolate your streaming infrastructure within your private network, enhancing security and control over your streams.
+          - Only available to VisionStream customers hosting their own VisionStream deployment.

 - ### Number of Inputs
     - 1
         - Represents a configuration where there is a single input source connected to the pipeline.
     - 2
         - Represents a configuration where there are two input sources connected to the pipeline.
+          - Dual input configurations commonly use input 2 as a failover input.